global-ls/global-ls.github.io/_pages/ercproject/events.md

 ## The Use of Data Mining and Big Data Approaches in Big Translation History
 ### Brussels, Belgium.
 June 12, 2019
-Conference by Diana Roig-Sanz
+Conference by Diana Roig Sanz

 ## Towards a History of Transnational Publishing: Theoretical and Methodological Reflections
 ##### Ghent, Belgium.
 June 11, 2019
-Conference by Diana Roig-Sanz
+Conference by Diana Roig Sanz

 ## Writing Spaces, Mapping Words conference
 ##### Lisbon, Portugal.
 May 29-30, 2019.